mikemacharia39/Data-structures-and-algorithms/src/tech_stuff/java_concepts/threads/VirtualThreads.md

 To understand virtual threads we need to first understand the difference between OS threads(platform thread) and virtual threads.

+The feature of virtual threads is available on java 21 and above.

+Further notes can be found here https://youtu.be/CY_6yq11DEM

 ## OS Threads(Platform Threads)
 - OS threads are managed by the OS kernel.
 - OS threads are heavyweight threads.